Could improving your gut health help you lose weight?

 Similarly, research published in 2021 found that the presence of specific ‘good’ microbes in the guts of people trying to lose weight by following a year-long weight-loss program, directly affected how many kilograms they were eventually able to lose and keep off.

 The upshot?
-While good gut health isn’t a magic weight-loss bullet or a quick fix, it may help your weight-loss efforts – and it certainly won’t hurt, not when you consider all the other health benefits making the effort to keep the bacteria that live in your gut in tip-top shape, can deliver.
+While good gut health isn’t a magic weight-loss bullet or a quick fix, it may help your weight-loss efforts – and it certainly won’t hurt, not when you consider all the other health benefits of making the effort to keep the bacteria that live in your gut in tip-top shape.

 How to give your gut health a makeover